 During my Doctorate in Counselling Psychology at City University London, I practiced in the charity sector and in an NHS Drug and Alcohol service.

-I started my private practice in 2017 where I focused on my independent psychoanalytic training and practice (Freudian and Lacanian) and on integrating CBT and psychoanalysis.
-I strongly believe that there is a need to focus on unconscious processes and the role they play in our lives.
+I started my private practice in 2017 where I focused on psychoanalytic therapy.
+I strongly believe that there is a need to focus more on unconscious processes and how these impact our relationship to important others and to our selves, our meaning-making, our enjoyment and our suffering.

 Therapy can be viewed as a mix of two aims, or processes, one of recovery and one of discovery.
 The difference lies in how they approach suffering, love, hope, or meaning – and what may be missing.
 Recovery helps us claim back what we lost, and discovery invites us the question these losses, and challenge our personal myths.
-In a practical sense, recovery aims at covering gaps in our functioning: learning a new coping skill, approaching a problem with new outside knowledge, restoring a measure of order.
-Discovery allows exploring why the gaps are there to begin with, and what was the order that created problems in the first place.
 Recovery invites meaning from outside, and discovery challenges the meaning that is already inside.
 Recovery asks "how can I do things right?” while discovery asks “what do I mean by "right"?”.
 At different points in our lives we need our therapy to err more on one side rather than on the other.

-In my practice I give priority to discovery but I also appreciate the immediateness and empowering effects of recovery.
-I find that the umbrella term “therapy” should include both processes as equally valid.
-Not everyone, and not at every point in their life, needs to challenge their truths – especially if these are all that keeps the person together in difficult times.
+In my practice I give priority to discovery but I also appreciate the immediateness of recovery.
 The reason that I as a practitioner prioritise discovery is that it allows for a broader perspective, and for raising useful, if not difficult questions, and aims to address long-term, repeated problems and suffering.
 At the end of the day, it is the subjective experience of the client that takes centre stage.

 – Inspired by P. Verhaeghe and A. Kullman